ellipsis-drive/python-package/docs/path/raster/timestamp/index.md

     ellipsis.path.raster.timestamp.add()

-Add a timestamp to a raster map.
+Add a timestamp to a raster layer.

 **Mandatory arguments**